byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 ## Preparing A Specific Lab
 When you get ready to create your own design, do the following:
-1. Go inside your repo by typing at the command prompt one of the following: `cd 220_yourName` or `cd 323_yourName`.
+1. Go inside the `Labs` directory in your repo by typing at the command prompt one of the following: `cd 220_yourName/Labs` or `cd 323_yourName/Labs`.
 2. Create a lab-specific project directory in there to hold your lab files like this: `mkdir Lab3`.
 3. Go into that project directory using `cd Lab3`.
 4. Copy your SystemVerilog files and your XDC file into this directory.
 NOTE: there cannot be any subdirectories inside here - your files all just live in this directory.